eganmc/Rate-That-Cat/README.md

 This project was created utilising an Agile workflow and MoSCoW prioritisation, with multiple user stories set up to explain the key features of the website and then fit into Github Projects.
 The User Stories were developed using a combination of personal ideas, feedback from friends and Claude AI.

-The User Stories were as follows:
+The User Stories are detailed individually here.
+You can also find them at the [Rate That Cat Project Board](https://github.com/users/eganmc/projects/5).

 **User story #1:**
 As a first-time user, I want to upload pictures of my cat so that others can see and rate them.